You thought you’d write your blog and they (site visitors) would come.

 - Tweet at the right time – Use TweetDeck or Buffer to schedule tweets; use Follower Wonk to determine when is the best time to send out tweets.
 Think about the times people will be online (in the evenings, weekends, etc.)

 - Write shorter Facebook posts – According to a Track Social study (study no longer available on the web), the Facebook Response Score drops drastically once post length is more than 140 characters .
 Short and sweet is best.

 - Use screenshots of your articles or relevant images in all Google+, Twitter, and Facebook shares.

 - Create a business page for your site but also offer information on your personal homepage, so your family and friends can follow your blog, too.

-- Participate in the Google+ community and develop yourself into a visible expert in the industry.
+- Participate in the Google+ community and develop yourself into an authority within your industry.

 - Numbered Posts and Top 5, Top 10 work well – I have found from personal experience that Google+ posts with numbers often get better responses.
 Instead of writing about “Golf Gadgets for Christmas” write about “Top 5 Golf Gadgets for Christmas”.